brominenetwork/szvy/README.md

 </p>

 <h1 align="center">Szvy Central V3</h1>
-"deprecated, why? i made no money in the half a year i owned it."
+<strong>"deprecated, why? i made no money in the half a year i owned it."</strong>
 -qatual (owner of bromine studios.)
 <hr>
 A modern unblocked games site, based off of Ultraviolet.